Database

 Type-Safe Queries with pgtyped

-Effectstream uses pgtyped to bridge the gap between your SQL database and your TypeScript code.
+EffectStream uses pgtyped to bridge the gap between your SQL database and your TypeScript code.
 It automatically generates fully type-safe TypeScript functions directly from your raw SQL queries, eliminating an entire class of bugs and providing excellent editor autocompletion.

 Writing Named Queries

-Example (TODO.sql):
+Example (packages/database/sql/queries.sql):

 Generating TypeScript Functions